Working Mother: Working Mother Media

 In August 2001, MacDonald Communications underwent restructuring and created Working Mother Media (WMM), which was composed of Working Mother and Working Woman.
 It was announced that Carol Evans would return to manage the new company.
 In a statement, Evans announced that Working Woman would fold after its 25th anniversary edition in September 2001.

 In December 2006, Working Mother Media acquired Diversity Best Practices, a corporate membership organization.
 In September 2008, Bonnier Corp announced it was acquiring Working Mother Media.
 In 2010, the Working Mother Research Institute was founded by Jennifer Owens and made part of WMM.

 In 2014, the magazine named Meghan Stabler one of its Working Mothers of the Year, making her the first openly transgender woman to receive that honor.
 That same year, the magazine reduced the number of issues it produced from eight to four.
 Carol Evans left Working Mother in 2015 to start Carol Evans Enterprises.
 She was succeeded by Subha V. Barry.
 In December 2016, Meredith Bodgas was named editor-in-chief of Working Mother.

 In 2018, Working Mother released its first Best Companies for Dads list.

 The October/November 2020 issue was Working Mother's final print edition.

+EAB acquired Working Mother from Bonnier in 2021.
+Working Mother closed in 2022.